Manny Pacquiao vs. Timothy Bradley: Background

-Fight
+The fight

 Pacquiao entered the fight as a substantial favorite, among both bookmakers and fans.
-Bradley entered the fight as a 7-2 underdog in the Vegas line.
+Bradley entered the fight as a 7–2 underdog in the Vegas line.
 The glove weight was set at 8 ounces each.
 Midway through the first round, the crowd spontaneously began to chant "Manny, Manny, Manny ..."

 Throughout the fight, action was fast-paced, with Pacquiao landing the harder punches.

 He appeared to take control early, beating Bradley on most exchanges.
 However, Bradley did make good use of the punches he was able to throw, connecting on some of them.
 Pacquiao won the first round, according to two of the three judges.
 Bradley was the more aggressive fighter in the second, backing Pacquiao against the ropes at one point.
 However, Pacquiao's patience paid off as he countered effectively at the end of the round.
 Two of the judges awarded the round to Bradley.
 According to trainer Joel Diaz, Bradley hurt his ankle during the round, but chose to press on.
 Pacquaio took control in the third round, winning on all three judges' cards.
 By the end of the round, Bradley "looked stunned".

 During the fourth and fifth rounds, Bradley seemed to be visibly hurting.
 In the fourth round, Bradley was cautioned for a low blow, and forced on defense throughout.
 During the final seconds of the round, Bradley appeared close to going down multiple times.
 Pacquiao remained on the offensive during the fifth, but Bradley managed to land some counterpunches.
 All three judges gave the fourth round to Pacquiao, but only one awarded him the fifth.

 Pacquiao dominated the sixth round, trapping Bradley in the corner, and getting off several consecutive unanswered punches.
 All judges gave Pacquiao the sixth round.